vrahli/NuprlInCoq/README.md

 * In `per/function_all_types.v` (and similarly in `per/union_all_types.v`)
 we have a proof that the pi type [forall n : nat.
 Universe(n)] is indeed a Nuprl type even though it's not in any universe.

+* In `axiom_choice/axiom_choice_gen.v` we have proved a version of the axiom of choice AC00 for squashed sums.

+* In `axiom_choice/choice_sequence_ind.v` we have proved the validity of a principle to recursively define choice sequences.

 CONTRIBUTORS